NHERI-SimCenter/SURF/docs/common/technical_manual/theory.rst

 Artificial neural networks (ANNs) are a form of artificial intelligence which attempt to mimic the behavior of the human brain and nervous system.
 Many researchers have described the structure and operation of ANNs
 (e.g. :cite:`Hecht:1990`; :cite:`Zurada:1992`; :cite:`Fausett:1994`).
-A typical structure of ANNs consists of a number of nodes (processing elements), that are usually arranged in layers: an input layer, an output layer and one or more hidden layers (Figure :numref:`fig:ANN`).
+A typical structure of ANNs consists of a number of nodes (processing elements), that are usually arranged in layers: an input layer, an output layer and one or more hidden layers (:numref:`fig:ANN`).
 The input from each node in the previous layer (:math:`x_i`) is multiplied by an adjustable connection weight (:math:`w_{ji}`).
 At each node, the weighted input signals are summed and a threshold value (:math:`\theta_j`) is added.
 This combined input
 (:math:`I_j`) is then passed through a non-linear transfer function (f(.)) to produce the output of the PE (:math:`y_i`).
 The output of one PE provides the input to the nodes in the next layer.
-This process is summarized in :eq:`eq:pro_ann1` and :eq:`eq:pro_ann2` and illustrated in Figure :numref:`fig:ANN`.
+This process is summarized in :eq:`eq:pro_ann1` and :eq:`eq:pro_ann2` and illustrated in :numref:`fig:ANN`.

 .. math::
     :label: eq:pro_ann1